ucdavis-informatics/pieval/README.md

 Venv manager: python3 -m venv
 Package manager: pip
 Auth: Keycloak
-Persistence Architecutre: filesystem(dev only) or RDBMS (tested on ora or mssql) Secrets Management: Vault.
+Persistence Architecture: filesystem(dev only) or RDBMS (tested on ora or mssql) Secrets Management: Vault.
 With modification, the app could be convinced to obtain all secrets from config.py (see below) if Vault is not available to you.

 **NOTE:** using standard pip/virtualenv instead of pipenv due to some users complaining about flask/pipenv interoperability.
 The virtual environment is 'self-contained', meaning it lives at pieval/venv/.
 NOTE the the venv/ folder has been gitignored.
 It will not be checked into the repo and needs to be built wherever this is deployed.
 See building the project below.